 - i.
 To analyze the relevance of the project's implementation strategy and approaches with a special focus on the gender review of legal frameworks on migration and trafficking, and the increase in gender-sensitive information and awareness-raising in source migration-trafficking sites; - ii.
 To assess the project's effectiveness and organizational efficiency in the implementation of the project - iii.
 To assess the impact of the project in the two States and the extent to what cross-cutting issues of gender, human rights, were mainstreamed in the project implementation. - iv.
 To assess the mechanisms put in place for the sustainability of the project's results, including the level of local ownership, accountability, capacities, partnerships and coordination in target states. - v.
 To determine the efficiency of strategies for ensuring the effective and efficient implementation of the project, including in the context of the COVID-19 crisis in target states and country at large. - vi.
 To document lessons learned, best practices, success stories and challenges to inform the implementation of future programming for UN Women in the area of preventing forced migration and trafficking in women and girls - vii.
+Support decision making to capitalize on the next strategy note - viii.
+Support a retrospective approach to support greater accountability for effectiveness and learning - ix.
 Based on findings, to provide recommendations for a possible second phase of support after the completion of the current project.